neoforged/.github/primers/1.21.5/index.md

         - `setOnRenderPass` - Sets the uniform within the post chain on the `RenderPass` for use in the shaders.
     - `PostChainConfig`
         - `$Pass` now takes in the ids of the vertex and fragment shader instead of the program id
+            - `referencedTargets` - Returns the targets referenced in the pass to apply.
             - `program` is removed
         - `$Uniform` now takes in the type of the uniform along with an optional list of floats if the value does not need to be overridden
     - `PostPass` no longer takes in the `CompiledShaderProgram`, now taking in the `RenderPipeline` instead of a string representing the name of the pass